Red Rising Books in Order: 2 Ways to Read Pierce Brown’s Series

 Red Rising Books in Chronological Order

-There is a chronological order once you include the comics, but this is better as a reread than a first trip through the series.
-Publication order is still the smoother starting point because the novels were written to stand on their own, and the prequel comics work better once you already know the world.
+There is a chronological order once you include the prequel comics and The Book of Lorn, but this is better as a reread than a first trip through the series.
+Publication order is still the smoother starting point because the novels were written to unfold that way, and the prequel material works better once you already know the world.

 1. Sons of Ares Vol. 1